btipton-ds/triMesh/README.md

 # triMesh Library

 TriMesh is a simple triangular mesh package.
-It was built as a foundation for VulkanQuickStart and other application under development at Dark Sky Innovative solutions.
+It was built as a foundation for VulkanQuickStart and other applications under development at Dark Sky Innovative solutions.
 It is a simpler and cheaper altrnative to other triangular mesh libraries.

 ## Getting Started